fernandezmanuel/QDVisitorReception/Readme.md

 # QDVisitorReception
 A quick and dirty visitor registration system to use on some sort of tablet at the reception desk.

-This thing is spaghetticode written in PHP 5 with the mysqli extension.
-It's basically a guestbook from the first chapter on a PHP learning book, but with extra steps.
-Gets the job done though.
+This thing is written in HTML, CSS, and PHP with the mysqli extension.

 ## Getting started
 There's no hipster framework that gives you dependency hell and fails to install anyway.